midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 **Security**

-Security is preserved by the application mesh, which authorizes inter-contract calls.
-Similarly to the CK scheme, authorization is managed by a central entity.
+The application mesh preserves security by authorizing inter-contract calls.
+Like the contract kernel scheme, a central entity manages authorization.

 **Privacy**

-Privacy is preserved because each application has isolated storage and private transcripts are not returned to the calling application.
+Isolated storage in each application ensures privacy, and private transcripts are not shared with the calling application.

 **Reliability**

-The reliability of a contract is now predicated on the reliability of the dapp that hosts the contract and the correctness of the callee contract, rather than just the latter.
-In particular, this means that the availability of the caller contract (and all functionality that requires it) depends on the availability of the callee contract.
-Furthermore, fault-tolerance is difficult to achieve, since the application developer must anticipate and recover from errors that result from any interaction the inter-application call causes.
-This is a much larger error surface area than a direct contract call.
+The reliability of a contract now depends on both the reliability of the application that hosts it and the correctness of the callee contract, which increases the error surface area.
+In this scenario, the availability of the caller contract and its associated functionality is contingent on the availability of the callee contract, and achieving fault-tolerance is challenging as the developer must anticipate and recover from errors resulting from inter-application calls.
+This is in contrast to a direct contract call, where the error surface area is much smaller.

 **Usability**

-On one hand, embedding contracts and private oracles in the web page requires less setup than the contract kernel approach, since the developer can program both directly.
-On the other hand, the lack of reliability and performance of the scheme will require significant developer efforts to circumvent.
+Embedding local programs directly in the web page requires less setup than the contract kernel scheme.
+However, the scheme's lack of reliability and performance will require significant developer efforts to mitigate, thereby decreasing usability.

 **Testability**

-To test contracts which use inter-application calls, developers would need to mock the application hosting the calle contract.
-Even after doing so, there would be significant variation between the behavior of the contract in the test and production settings, since the latter depends greatly on the behavior of the hosting application in production.
+In the inter-application messaging scheme, application and contract code are coupled; to some extent, testing one requires testing the other.
+To test contract logic, the user would need test libraries that include a application mesh.
+Furthermore, the user would need to simulate the behavior of other applications.
+Contrast this to the contract kernel scheme, wherein contracts can be tested independently of applications.

 **Performance**

-Proof construction is now performed during the caller contract execution.
-This means if contract execution fails after the inter-dapp call returns, then significant time has been devoted to creating a proof that is not useful.
-To combat this, one could include a protocol that queues the intermediate proof and only initiates proving after the outer call has successfully returned, but this further complicates the inter-application call protocol, introducing additional messaging overhead.
+Proof construction occurs during the execution of the caller contract, which can result in wasted time if the contract execution fails after the inter-application call.
+To address this issue, a protocol could be implemented to queue the proof inputs and initiate proving only after the outer call has successfully returned.
+However, this would add complexity to the inter-application call protocol and introduce additional messaging overhead.

-If contract calls are frequent and desirable, then the application mesh may regularly experience high message volume, resulting in high latency for inter-application calls.
+Frequent and desirable contract calls may result in high message volume and subsequent high latency for inter-application calls in the application mesh.

-In a naive approach, inter-application call requests block the main thread of both applications, meaning that neither application can perform other important operations, e.g., UI updates based on external events.
-Application developers may circumvent this various ways, but any solution increases implmentation complexity and therefore decreases usability.
-Midnight may provide utilities for doing so, but this increases our delivery burden.
+A naive approach to inter-application calls blocks the main thread of both applications, preventing them from performing other important operations, such as UI updates based on external events.
+While there are various ways to circumvent this, they increase implementation complexity and decrease usability.
+Providing utilities for this purpose may alleviate the burden, but it also increases the delivery effort.

 **Auditability**

-Auditability for inter-contract calls requires care.
-Each application, in addition to the application mesh, needs intelligence monitoring and logging.
-It is not necessarily the case that different applications have access to the logs of other applications, so it could be difficult to assemble a coherent record of end-to-end interactions.
+Auditing inter-contract calls requires careful consideration.
+Each application, alongside the application mesh, requires intelligent monitoring and logging.
+As different applications may not have access to logs from other applications, assembling a coherent record of end-to-end interactions could be challenging.

 **Debuggability**

-Debugging contracts becomes difficult for the same reasons that testing becomes difficult.
-A dedicated debugger for Abcird doesn't seem feasible in this scenario.
-Identifying the cause of a failure, as in the case of most web applications, must not be achieved by logging.
+Debugging contracts is challenging for similar reasons as testing.
+A dedicated debugger for Abcird seems unfeasible in this scenario.
+As with traditional web applications, debugging is accomplished through intelligent logging.

 **Upgradeability**

-Since contracts and private oracles are embedded in the web page, updating the behavior of either requires recompiling and redeploying the website.
-Contrast this to the CK approach, where upgrades can be performed dynamically.
+Updating the behavior of local programs necessitates recompiling and redeploying the webpage, as they are integrated into the webpage.
+Conversely, the contract kernel scheme enables dynamic upgrades.

 ### Contract Kernel